Uher 4000 Series

 Bits of Bent Metal

-With it's solid aluminium chassis and, in the early models, majority metal construction, the Uher 4000 Series* portable recorder was a rugged machine.
+With its solid aluminium chassis and, in the early models, majority metal construction, the Uher 4000 Series* portable recorder was a rugged machine.

 The internal mechanism, however, seemed to consist of a number of circuit boards packed around bits of bent metal and whirling wheels.

-Indeed to adjust the machine the service manual instructed you to bend various parts to get it to run correctly!
+In fact, to adjust the machine the service manual instructed you to bend various parts to get it to run correctly!

 *The lineage of the 4000 series in its 30 years of production was; 4000L, 4000S , 4000 Report IC, 4000 Report Monitor